Vadim1987/Modular-Pong-L-ve2D-Lua-/README.md

 Paddle:          Ball:
 ┌────┐          ┌──┐
 │    │          └──┘
-│    │  Check: overlap on all axes?
+│    │  Check: do they overlap?
 └────┘

-All edges overlap → collision
+If all edges overlap → collision
-Ball reverses direction
+Ball direction reverses
 ```